 Empire of the Clouds

-And how extraordinary these aircraft were over the next ten years.
+In 1945 Britain was the world’s leading designer and builder of aircraft – a world-class achievement that was not mere rhetoric.
+And what aircraft they were.
 The sleek Comet, the first jet airliner.
 The awesome delta-winged Vulcan, an intercontinental bomber that could be thrown about the sky like a fighter.
-The Hawker Hunter, the most beautiful fighter-jet ever built, and the Lightning, which could zoom ten miles above the clouds in a couple of minutes and whose pilots rated flying it as better than sex.
+The Hawker Hunter, the most beautiful fighter-jet ever built and the Lightning, which could zoom ten miles above the clouds in a couple of minutes and whose pilots rated flying it as better than sex.

-What was it like to be alive in that marvellous post-war decade when innovative new British aircraft made their debut several times a year, and pilots were the rock stars of the age?
-And how did Britain lose the plot so completely?
+How did Britain so lose the plot that today there is not a single aircraft manufacturer of any significance in the country?
+What became of the great industry of de Havilland or Handley Page?
+And what was it like to be alive in that marvellous post-war moment when innovative new British aircraft made their debut, and pilots were the rock stars of the age?

 James Hamilton-Paterson captures that season of glory in a compelling book that fuses his own memories of being a schoolboy plane spotter with a ruefully realistic history of British decline – its loss of self confidence and power.
 It is the story of great and charismatic machines and the men who flew them: heroes such as Bill Waterton, Neville Duke, John Derry and Bill Beaumont who took inconceivable risks, so that we could fly without a second thought.

 In this special fully illustrated and lavishly produced large format hardback edition James’s text is joined by glorious photographs that precisely capture the elegance, excitement and genius of these extraordinary aircraft, and offer a behind the scenes glimpse into a lost world of pioneering design, engineering and the daring of a generation of test pilots.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.